Skip to main content

 • Functional Dissociation ∞ This leads to a state where the metabolic (transactivating) functions of cortisol may persist, while the anti-inflammatory (transrepressive) functions are blunted, explaining the paradoxical clinical picture.

 Ultimately, the conversation must shift from asking “Why aren’t my wellness efforts working?” to “How can I restore my body’s fundamental ability to respond to these efforts?”
 The answer lies in a systems-based approach that prioritizes the regulation of the HPA axis and the restoration of cellular sensitivity to its signals.
-This is the frontier of and the only path to resolving the deep biological conflict created by chronic stress in the modern world.
+This is the frontier of personalized wellness and the only path to resolving the deep biological conflict created by chronic stress in the modern world.

 References